jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         {0: None, 1: None}
     )

   the terminal still shows green.
-I change it to see if I get a failure
+I change the second input to see if I get a failure

   .. code-block:: python